m-dml/plankton-classifier/README.md

 Using this repo
 -------------------------------
 To run the vanilla model just run `main.py`.
 A conda environment which works with this project can be installed with `conda env create -f environment.yaml`.
-To adjust hyperparameters make yourself a copy of the `default_config.yaml` file and then run the program with `main.py -f my_config.yaml`.
-Also, please adjust the account name in the `train_on_strand.sh`.
+You can get a list of all options using `python main.py --help`.
+For more information on configuration see the hydra docs: https://hydra.cc/

 Quick refresher on git and github
 ---------------------------------